 The faculty has a highly distinguished history building on over two hundred years of clinical care, research and education in our parent institutions, including the London School of Dental Surgery (Royal Dental Hospital of London), Guy's Dental Hospital and King's College Hospital Dental School.
 The establishment of the faculty as a single Institute in 1998 resulted from the merger of the United Medical and Dental Schools of Guy's and St Thomas' Hospitals with King's College School of Medicine and Dentistry.

 The core of what we have done for over 150 years is bringing together clinical care, particularly for those who are poor or vulnerable, with the training of future generations of skilled dentists, surgeons and researchers.
-This was the founding principle of the Royal Dental Hospital of London in 1858 which continued to treat impoverished patients, and train dentists continuously until its merger with Guys in 1985, even through the Blitz during the Second World War.
+This was the founding principle of the Royal Dental Hospital of London in 1858 which trained dentists and treated impoverished patients continuously until its merger with Guy's in 1985, even through the Blitz during the Second World War.

 The roots of our clinical activity go back even further: Guy's appointed its first dental surgeon in 1799 and, under Fredrick Newland-Pedley, established Guy's Dental School in 1889.
 King's College Hospital had a Dental Department from its foundation in 1839, initially in Portugal Street, Holborn serving the poor and disadvantaged and from 1913 onwards at Denmark Hill.
 King's College Hospital Dental School opened in 1923.